reginaldford/sms/readme.md

 SMS Stands for Symbolic Math System.

-Currently, SMS can serve as calculator for basic conversion and trigonometric needs.
+Currently, SMS can serve as calculator for double-precision arithmetic, trigonometry and differentiation.
+For a long time , SMS will be a practical calculator.
 The long term goal of SMS is to provide a simple general purpose programming language that focuses on mathematics and speed.

 In addition to providing a command line, SMS can interpret files.
 Run `sms -h` for command line options.

-The program currently parses, evaluates, and stores mathematical expressions, strings, arrays and contexts.
 Contexts are user defined objects with key-value pairs.
 Creating and running functions in SMS appears much like javascript's arrow-function syntax.
 Where javascript would have `Math.sqrt`, SMS has `sqrt`.

 SMS has the following built-in functions so far (in double precision):

-`+, -, *, /, ^, ln, exp, abs, sin, cos, tan, sinh, cosh, tanh, sec, csc, cot, sqrt, if, ==, >, <`
+`+, -, *, /, ^, ln, exp, abs, sin, cos, tan, sinh, cosh, tanh, sec, csc, cot, sqrt, if, ==, >, <, diff`

 # HOW TO DOWNLOAD & RUN / Install
 - At the [ Releases page ](https://github.com/reginaldford/sms/releases)  , under 'Assets', you can find binary executable files for Linux, OpenBSD, and FreeBSD You may rename the file to 'sms' and copy to anywhere you need.
 On most Linux/Unix systems, copying to somwhere like /usr/bin directory is a fine way to install the program.
 The program is small and portable, so you can have copies where necessary.